1887

 Renoir exhibits his new style in 1887 with Les Grandes Baigneuses, oil on canvas 115 x 170 cm.
 The composition is neat, with a good balance between these happy women.
 The contours of their nude forms are a rejection of Impressionism by one of its main initiators.
 Failure is scathing.

-On May 6 in New York, Christie's sells an oil on canvas of the same period, and especially illustrating the same desire of the artist to radically change his style.
+On May 6, 2014, Christie's sold for $ 11.4M an oil on canvas 55 x 65 cm from the same period, lot 10, which illustrates the same desire of the artist to radically change his style.
 His work is done at that time in the studio, even for outdoor scenes.

 In a meadow, five young women are playing rackets.
 They are dressed, but their attentive communication is similar to the Grandes Baigneuses.
 The figures are defined in sharp lines, leaving a reminder of impressionism only in the atmosphere of the surroundings.